 - Hull - 24.1% of salary is spent on rent.

-According to Insulation Express’ research, Derby is the most affordable city for renters.
+Our research uncovered that Derby is the most affordable city for renters.
 Tenants in this city spend just 22% of their salary on rent, leaving them with over three quarters (78%) of their salary to spend on remaining bills and personal spending.

 The northern city, Sunderland, takes second place for the cheapest city for renting.
 Rent here consumes only 23% of renters’ salaries.
 Both Stoke-on-Trent and Newport, score third and fourth lowest priced city for rent.

-Luton Has the Highest Number of Private Tenant Evictions
+Uncovered: Luton Has the Highest Number of Private Tenant Evictions

 - Luton - 22.3 evictions per 1.000 private rented properties.